Motion made, and Question proposed, That this House do now adjourn.—(Mike Freer.)

 Making Mamba a class A drug would mean that it would become more of a risk to deal in it.
 As a result, the supply would decrease and prices would rise.
 It would also, crucially, give the police greater powers to prosecute offenders and to get dealers and users off our streets and out of our town centres, whether that is to support services, rehabilitation or, in some cases, prison.

 I agree with the hon.
 Gentleman.
-I want to draw the difference, again, between these drugs and cannabis.
+I want to draw the distinction, again, between these drugs and cannabis.
 They are totally different propositions.
 There may be an argument for a discussion about the legalisation of cannabis; that is obviously a hot topic at the moment.
 However, these drugs do not fall into that category—there is genuinely not enough legislation and not enough consequence to taking these drugs.
 Some of us have seen the impact in town centres; it sounds as though the hon.
-Gentleman has done.
+Gentleman has.
 The impact that this is having on Mansfield, in particular, is horrendous to see.

 Following the hon.
 Gentleman’s logic, he wants to crack down on Mamba after a series of crackdowns over the years on other hard drugs, but that has hardly been a raging success, has it?
 All we have seen is the escalation of drugs on our streets.
 They are so readily available because they are in the hands of criminals, and we do not know what is in them.
 Coming down hard on vulnerable users and low-level drug dealers does not stop or interrupt the flow of harmful drugs to our streets for any more than a couple of hours.
 They are soon back and doing it again.
 All we are doing is playing into the hands of the criminals.